yiherngang/Franka-Research-3-with-ROS-2-Imvia-lab/README.md

 - **ViSP (Visual Servoing Platform)**: Integrated into the robot's system, ViSP is an open-source library that provides visual servoing capabilities.
 This allows the robot to perform tasks based on visual feedback, improving accuracy and adaptability in various applications.

-### Objectives

-The primary objectives of this project include:

-1. Implementing advanced manipulation functionalities using MoveIt2.
-2. Integrating camera perception to enhance environmental awareness.
-3. Utilizing ViSP for visual servoing capabilities, improving task precision and flexibility.

-### Applications

-The integrated system is designed to support various applications, including industrial automation, research in robotics, and educational purposes.
-By combining state-of-the-art hardware and software, this project aims to advance the capabilities of robotic systems in real-world scenarios.

 ## 2. Pre-requisite

 ### Tested Working Versions